Brooklyn-Style/Magic_Roll/README.md

 The `LSF` and `CRW` columns are a little questionable but with nearly all of the consonants on this side, there weren't many other options.
 Magic makes these columns viable though, as you just have to fix `FL/LF` and `CR/RC`.
 You could swap `L` and `C` instead but then you'd lose the `CL` and `RLD` inrolls, and make `NCL` a redirect.

 The `PNV` column, while good if it was on any other finger, isn't great on the pinky.
 The SFBs are low but it's usage is relatively high.
-The SFSs are quite bothersome as well.
-Swapping `P` with `K` or `B` could be potential solutions though.
+The SFSs are quite bothersome as well but swapping `P` with `K` or `B` could be a potential solution.

 Aside from all of the movement that this hand has to do, the pinky and SFSs in general are this layout's biggest downsides